data-design/rails-guide/source/book/lessons/02600-ruby-to-web/index.md

 ---
-title: Ruby Practice
+title: Ruby to Web
 description: You do not need Rails to build a website.
 Let's see how that goes.
 ---

-- Opening and reading a file
+- Reading and writing a file
 - Reading a CSV
 - Using SQLite3
 - Fetching a webpage